 I am worried that our business will continue to see a decline in revenue as it did in 2009.
 I would be thrilled if revenues leveled off and stopped sliding.
 California will be rough.
 The financial impacts of the California Air Resources Board add a double whammy.

-- Linda Mayer, vice president global marketing and product management,
+- Linda Mayer, vice president global marketing and product management, Terex Aerial Work Platforms, Redmond, Wash.

 We feel that 2010 will be slightly better than 2009.
 It looks like we are in the trough and by the end of 2010 we expect to see some improvement.
 The economy as a whole has a long way to go to dig out of the recession.
 Two key issues are still the need for job creation and availability of credit.
 The general feeling is that the recession is over, yet unemployment is still too high, consumer spending is down, housing starts are still low and credit is tight.
-We are beginning to see positive signs, but there is no realfor growth yet.
+We are beginning to see positive signs, but there is no real engine for growth yet.

 The construction sector generally lags the consumer sector, so 2010 is unlikely to see significant growth.
 Many companies are still struggling to manage cash and manage working capital.
 The latest results of the Architectural Billings Index, a leading indicator, indicated a continued decline in billings.
 Based on the latest data, it will be at least a year before we see growth in the construction sector.

 The market is still trying to find the right level of equipment equilibrium to drive time utilization and increase rental rates.
-Aerial Work Platforms, Redmond, Wash.

 - Hastings Puckett, CEO, Puckett Machinery, Richland, Miss.